Estonia–Sweden relations

-Estonia–Sweden relations are foreign relations between Estonia and Sweden.
+Estonia–Sweden relations are the bilateral relations between the Republic of Estonia and the Kingdom of Sweden.
+Estonia has an embassy in Stockholm, whereas Sweden has an embassy in Tallinn.

+Both countries are full members of the Council of the Baltic Sea States, Joint Expeditionary Force, European Union and NATO.
+Estonia strongly supported Sweden's NATO membership.

 History

-Estonia was wholly or partially under Swedish rule between 1561 and 1721.
+Between 1561 and 1721, Estonia was wholly or partially under Swedish rule.

+On 4 February 1921, Sweden recognized the Republic of Estonia as an independent and sovereign state.

 In 1944, Sweden became one of the first among the few countries to recognize the Soviet occupation of the Baltic countries.
-In 1945, Stockholm extradited to the Soviet Union around 170 Waffen-SS-soldiers from the Baltic countries who had fled the Red Army and found refuge in Sweden.
-On 15 August 2011, Swedish Prime Minister Fredrik Reinfeldt officially apologized to the prime ministers of Estonia, Latvia and Lithuania in a ceremony in Stockholm saying that "Sweden owes its Baltic neighbours a "debt of honour" for turning a blind eye to post-war Soviet occupation" and speaking of "a dark moment" in his country's history.
-Sweden re-recognized Estonia on 27 August 1991.
+In 1945, Stockholm extradited to the Soviet Union around 170 Waffen-SS-soldiers from the Baltic countries that had fled the Red Army and found refuge in Sweden.
+On 15 August 2011, Swedish Prime Minister Fredrik Reinfeldt officially offered an apology to the Prime Ministers of the Baltic states in a ceremony in Stockholm saying that "Sweden owes its Baltic neighbours a "debt of honour" for turning a blind eye to post-war Soviet occupation" and speaking of "a dark moment" in his country's history.

-Estonia has an embassy in Stockholm and 5 honorary consulates (in Eskilstuna, Gothenburg, Karlskrona, Malmö and Visby).
-Sweden has an embassy in Tallinn and 2 honorary consulates (in Narva and Tartu).

-Both countries are full members of the Council of the Baltic Sea States and of the European Union.
+Sweden resumed diplomatic relations with Estonia on 28 August 1991.